Sharp and fast bounds for the Celis-Dennis-Tapia problem

+Note that the first two requirements of Assumption~\ref{assum_p} are satisfied; in order to satisfy the third one we assume that

 i.e., the feasible region of (\ref{eq:cdt}) has a nonempty interior.
 Note that the assumption can be checked in polynomial time by the solution of a trust region problem.
-We denote by $X\subseteq \mathbb{R}^n$ a set such that ${\cal E}\subseteq X$, i.e., it contains the ellipsoid defined by the second constraint.
-For each $\lambda\geq 0$, let us consider the Lagrangian relaxation:
+As before, we denote by $X\subseteq \mathbb{R}^n$ a closed set such that $X \supset H$, i.e., it contains the ellipsoid defined by the second constraint.
+For each $\lambda\geq 0$, the Lagrangian relaxation~\eqref{eq:paramcdtg} takes on the form

-For each $\lambda\geq 0$, the optimal value $p(\lambda)$ of this problem is a lower bound for problem (\ref{eq:cdt}).
 If $X=\mathbb{R}^n$, this is the standard Lagrangian relaxation of problem (\ref{eq:cdt}) and it can be solved efficiently since it is a trust region problem.
-Now, let $X^\star(\lambda)$ be the set of optimal solutions of (\ref{eq:paramcdt}), i.e.,
+Following the notation of Section \ref{sec_gen_prop}, let